 1. Direct mail

 This is an early outreach GOTV tactic.
-Here, you mail flyers to supporters reminding them of the election day, how they can vote, etc. Here’s an example of a GOTV flyer.
+Here, you mail flyers to supporters reminding them of the election day, how they can vote, requesting and submitting absentee ballots, after they’ve completed their voter registration.
+Here’s an example of a GOTV flyer.

 Since these mails go out to those who are already your supporters on some level, much of the real estate on the flyers is dedicated to sharing information rather than advertising the candidate.